 Fishbone Book with Nan Robkin and Announcement of 2020 – 2021 SCH Board Candidates

 The Fishbone Book is fun to make, and easy to do.
 You just have to measure accurately!
 You will need to bring a pencil, eraser, craft knife and mat, metal edge ruler and a bone folder.
-The paper will be provided; it is white (unlike the sample shown), so if you like you can bring a tool to add Asemic Writing before folding.
+The paper will be provided; it is white, so if you like you can bring a tool to add Asemic Writing before folding.
 Supply fee is $5, because it’s expensive paper.

 Asemic Calligraphy with Kellie Shepherd Moeller

 Join Kellie Moeller from Salt & Light Calligraphy for an intriguing and fun opportunity to learn more about this semantic form of writing.
 Asemic writing elements leave interpretation to the reader and they can have a dramatic influence on your artwork.

 All levels welcome.
 Bring your favorite Brush Pen and/or Parallel pens along with paper to practice on, ink, pencil, eraser and a ruler or flat edge to create lines.

 May 21, 2020